Jack9025/secure-tickets/README.md

 <img src="screenshots/register.png" width="150" alt="Screenshot of register page"/>

-The login page allows a user to sign with their credentials.
+The login page allows a user to sign in with their credentials.

 <img src="screenshots/login.png" width="150" alt="Screenshot of login page"/>